-What type of employment-based option are you interested in?
+What type of employment-based option have you been approved for?

-SAME Work: Keep your current role at your job and count work hours towards 100% of field hours
+SAME Work: Keep your current role at your job and count work hours towards 100% of practicum hours

-DIFFERENT Work: Complete 100% of your field hours in a different department/role doing different task than your current job to earn field hours
+DIFFERENT Work: Complete 100% of your practicum hours in a different department/role doing different task than your current job to earn practicum hours

-COMBO Work: Allow some current work tasks to count as field hours and also work in a different department/role for field hours.
+COMBO Work: Allow some current work tasks to count as practicum hours and also work in a different department/role for practicum hours.
 Exact percentage will need to be noted below.